aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2020-04-09-Survey-on-Adversarial-attacks-and-defenses.md

 ![transfer to a standard model](/assets/adv/transfer_1.png)

 In this experiment, we divide the MNIST dataset into two parts and train two separate standard networks on them.
-Adversarial examples that break the first network are generated with increasing value of $\kappa$.
-We can see the results for both Untargetted as well Targetted scenarios.
+Adversarial examples that break the first network are generated with an increasing value of $\kappa$.
+We can see the results for both Untargeted as well as Targeted scenarios.

 Note that the probability increases almost linearly from $\kappa = 0$ to $20$ till it becomes 1.
 It remains constant for higher values of $\kappa$.